Ethaan/webpage/content/posts/baby-steps-typescript.md

 See the difference?

-This function be read as **the function range accept one parameter start of type number (start: number) and return an array of numbers (: number[])**
+This function can be read as **the range function accepts two parameters, start and end which have a type of number (start: number, end: number) and returns an array of numbers (: number[])**

 This is just the surface, what if the first parameter is an object?

-Lets see it on our same example
+Let's see it using the same example

 ```typescript
 interface Props {